Landmine clearing near Jordan River baptism site begins before Easter

 It described the project as a rare example of multi-faith collaboration in the Middle East, involving Israel and the Palestinian Authority that administers limited self-rule in the West Bank.

 The river area was once a war zone between Israel and Jordan.
-The two neighbors made peace in 1994 but it took many years before some mine clearing began.
+The two neighbours made peace in 1994 but it took many years before some mine clearing began.

 Both claim that the site where John the Baptist and Jesus met is on their side of the biblical river.
 The Gospel of John refers to “Bethany beyond the Jordan” without further details.